Diversity of self-propulsion speeds reduces motility-induced clustering in confined active matter: Conclusions and discussion

 \section{Conclusions and discussion}

-In this work we showed how motility-induced phase separation leads to suppression induced by active speed diversity.
-Also, cluster sizes are further suppressed by confinement relaxation.
-We used a minimal quasi-1D discrete lattice model of run-and-tumble particles with a distribution of swim speeds.
+In this work we showed how motility-induced self-clustering in confined active matter can be reduced by diversity of self-propulsion speeds.
+Also, cluster sizes are further reduced by confinement relaxation.
+We used a minimal quasi-1D discrete lattice model of run-and-tumble particles with a distribution of self-propulsion speeds.
 Neighbouring particles were allowed to perform head-to-head crossing and overtaking at rates proportional to their relative speeds, depending on whether they are face-to-face oriented or there is a faster particle behind a slower one.
 This mimics a narrow channel whose width is large enough to allow for some position swapping events.
 A binary mixture and a fully polydisperse system were studied.
 Without swapping, the average cluster size $L_\text{c}$ \textit{decreases} with diversity.
 This is equivalent to a system of identical particles whose speed is the \textit{harmonic} mean speed of the mixture.
 With swapping, particles can escape from clusters more quickly.
 Consequently, $L_\text{c}$ decreases with swapping rates and depends less strongly on diversity.
 At sufficiently high swapping rates, clustering then becomes controlled by head-to-head crossing and overtaking events and thus speed diversity becomes irrelevant.
 We derived an accurate dynamical equilibrium theory for the CSDs and gas concentrations that is applicable to all models studied here.

+In order to calculate $L_c$ for the mixture, at first glance one could be tempted to insert the arithmetic mean self-propulsion speed of the mixture into one-component theories or even to take the arithmetic mean of the one-component $L_c$'s.
+Here we find that both ideas provide significantly wrong results (more below).
 Unlike the case of tumbling-rate diversity, we highlight that the above results for speed diversity imply that the average cluster size follows a non-arithmetic generalized power mean of the one-component $L_\text{c}$'s.
 In fact, our average cluster size result in eqn~\eqref{generalspeedresult} can be rewritten as

 and the exponent $p=-2$.
 This is different from the case of tumbling-rate diversity previously studied where we had $p=1$, that is, the arithmetic mean.\cite{de2021active} In fact, although for speed diversity an arithmetic mean of the one-component $L_\text{c}$'s would qualitatively capture a decrease in the mixture's $L_\text{c}$, it is quantitatively wrong.
 Also, notice that the arithmetic mean result for tumbling-rate diversity can in principle also be obtained by the analytical method described in Section \ref{theory}, but in that case we no longer have $N^{ij}_\text{g}\sim \phi_i \phi_j$ as the number of gas regions bounded by a certain particle type depends non-trivially on that particle's tumbling rate (still, we have inserted numerical results for $N^{ij}_\text{g}$ and obtained accurate values for $L_\text{c}$; data not shown).